 Now you’re connected you’re ready to set up your TalkTalk remote to control your TV.

 When you receive your TalkTalk TV service, we'll provide you with all the cables you need to get your TV service up and running.
-If you've damaged or lost your cable and wish to purchase a replacement, these can be purchased from the TalkTalk accessories store.

 Before you check your connections, please turn off the power supply then follow the below.